 When To Update Content

-When we work with SHE Media publishing partners, the general recommendation is to leave content that is ranking well on Google, alone.
+When we work with SHE Media Collective members, the general recommendation is to leave content that is ranking well on Google, alone.
 Don’t touch the top performers.
 A good strategy for determining what to update is by finding posts ranking towards the bottom of the first page or on the second page.
 The fact that they’re already ranking means Google is considering them authoritative and high-quality.
 Improving and building on that solid foundation can give them that piece of content the bump it needs to move closer to a number one ranking in search results.

 1. Update when content is outdated.

 The most practical time to update blog posts is when the content is outdated.
 Evergreen content, by definition, doesn’t grow outdated but certain content headlines fall in the middle of evergreen content and something more timely.
 A best-of list, for example.
-This piece, The Best Skincare Brands For Teens, published on SheKnows.com this week will likely need to be looked at again ever so often to make sure that “the best” truly represent the best ones on the market at any given time.
+This piece, The Best Skincare Brands For Teens, published on SheKnows.com, will likely need to be looked at again ever so often to make sure that “the best” truly represent the best ones on the market at any given time.

 It’s beneficial for all parties—the publisher, Google, and the user—when content is kept updated.